At JUXT, we try to reduce the number of tools we use to the bare minimum.

-Maintaining these rules might be a pain, and we’ll quickly forget to
+Maintaining these rules might be a pain, and we’ll quickly forget to do

-awk skills might be up to the tasks of grep’ing
+awk skills might be up to the tasks of grep’ing out

-include:: lines of each file, but … I’d much rather be
+include:: lines of each file, but … I’d much rather be using

-using Clojure.
+Clojure.
 I’m always struck by the startling contrast between the

-consistency and elegance of the Unix line-by-line data processing
+consistency and elegance of the Unix line-by-line data processing model

-scale up to the tackle the most ambitious of problems.
+to the tackle the most ambitious of problems.

 Until now, I probably wouldn’t bother writing a Clojure program for this task.
 Clojure is a little too slow to start up to be suitable for scripting.